Buckawk-32/FRC_6998_2023_ArmBot/README.md

 This is the robot code for the robot arm that will be showcased in June 10th in Tainan City Hall, by FRC 6998 team

 ## Description
-This is the code for the Robot that will be featured in June 10th
+This is the code for the side robot that our frc team had built.
+It uses the swerve base from our senior, and I added the arm functionality.

 ### Parts
 1. Swerve Subsystem